 How does a homeowner know the insured sum is adequate?

-the only method by which to be assured of a true insured sum is to have an insurance reinstatement valuation carried out by a suitably qualified valuation surveyor.
+The only method by which to be assured of a true insured sum is to have an insurance reinstatement valuation carried out by a suitably qualified valuation surveyor.

 How is the premium calculated?